How to Prevent SSL Cookie Hijacking & Mobile MitM Attacks

 What is Cookie Hijacking?

-SSL or HTTP cookies are small packets of data stored in your app or browser which are used to facilitate accessing websites or logging into remote services (such as a mobile bank account).
+SSL or HTTP cookies are small packets of data stored in your app or browser that are used to facilitate accessing websites or logging into remote services (such as a mobile bank account).
 Cookies usually contain sensitive data like passwords or user information and is therefore vulnerable to attacks.
 Cookie hijacking is an attack method used by hackers to access cookies that belong to legitimate mobile users, usually for purposes of impersonating the user, accessing their account, conducting account takeovers (ATO), intercepting communications sessions, or other malicious reasons.

 One of the most common ways hackers steal cookies is if they are using the same wifi as you.
-This kind of wifi hacking is called man-in-the-middle attacks and can take place only if both are connected to the same wireless network.
+This kind of wifi hacking is called man-in-the-middle attack and can take place only if both are connected to the same wireless network.
 This can also happen to users within the same computer networks.

 Why Prevent Cookie Hijacking in Mobile Apps?